To get the latest and most quality design resources!

 Website layout idea: Fixed sidebar navigation

-Happiness Abscissa uses a fixed sidebar navigation to display the whole layout.
-The main menu is the critical element in user navigation.
+Happiness Abscissa uses fixed sidebar navigation to display the whole layout.
+The main menu is a critical element in user navigation.
 It tells the user where they are and where they want to go.

 This site also uses a parallax effect.
 As you scroll down, the layout changes and just displays text accompanied by a single decoration.